 Addams Family Values averted with in the form of Fester's main weapon, a lightning attack much like the force lightning Sith use in Star Wars.
 The lower your health, the less damage the lightning did and the shorter its range was.

 The Battlefield series plays this straight while on foot.
 You can be down to literally one hp point, but you will be able to function perfectly until you fall two feet and die.
 The vehicles on the other hand play this mostly straight, although damaged vehicles will smoke as they take more damage.
 If they catch on fire, they will only function for about ten more seconds before exploded.

-The Project Reality mod averts this, damaged vehicles won't function well, and infantry will start to bleed out after taking so much damage.
-Bleed out enough, or take a lot of damage, your character vision will blur, and you have about a minute or so before becoming incapacitated.
+The Project Reality mod averts this; damaged vehicles won't function well and infantry will start to bleed out after taking so much damage.
+After bleeding out enough or taking a lot of damage, your character's vision will blur and you have about a minute or so before becoming incapacitated.

 Battlefield 3 averts this with vehicles, as they become disabled before being destroyed; this can happen even at relatively high HP values.
 Slight aversion for infantry too, as the vision of players at low health becomes black and white, making it harder to see, and that you lose accuracy...
 Though you still run just as fast with three bullets in the gut.